mariel-duran/Final-Project-SDA/README.md

 - 1.13 Add logic to remove stop words from text - 13h
 - 1.14 Connect submit button with the logics - 8h
 - 1.15 Add logic to display the result of each toggles - 13h

+## Notes or Questions

+* Do we need a database?
+What for?
+* We don't need a login logic.
+* Idea for logic:
+  * We create python methods to cover each logic and then refer to it by importing.